cjvegi/Toxic-Comment-Challenge/README.md

 ### Accuracy:

-Mean column wise(sum of all labels) area under receiver operating characteristic curve is 0.9835 on the Kaggle Leaderboard(Ongoing).
+Using Ensembleing methods, Mean column wise(sum of all labels) area under receiver operating characteristic curve is 0.9835 on the Kaggle Leaderboard(Ongoing) is achieved.
 Current placed in top17% on Kaggle leaderboard.

 Detailed Project report and Code [GitHub](https://github.com/cjvegi/Toxic-Comment-Challenge)